Looking

 They will perform original compositions as well as familiar standards, but also they will give them very personal treatments, after which those standards will sounds like their own songs.
 That’s the responsible thing to do.
 Every artist should do that so the standards all sound customized and modified, so it sounds like they wrote each one.
 The whole point is to leave your personality and stamp on every piece of work.

-Last year you told me that you have some ideas that haven’t been done on the previous editions of the festival.
-Now I understand your way, but I’m curious where will it go in the future?
+festival.
+Now I understand your way, but I’m curious where will it go in

 I don’t want to reveal everything right now, because then there wouldn’t be any surprise.
 All I will say is that when Greg Osby is involved – audiences can surely expect the unexpected.
 Always expect quality and that you will be enlightened.
 We attempt to introduce you to something that you did not know was possible or that you didn’t know existed or could ever happen.
 I really enjoy collaborations between artist from different disciplines that work with others and see if they can make a new baby, creatively speaking.